0xfourzerofour/Fitness-Mongo/README.md

 A description of what you have been able to implement in this MVP, use your milestones to highlight what you've achieved

 A guide to the project source code - where should we look for what you have done
+> Folder structure
+    .
     ├───backend
-    └───services
+    │   ├───models              # Contains the models for data stored using MongoDB │   └───routes              # Contains the routes for the backend to handle API requests │
+    │
+    │
     ├───frontend
     └───src
-        ├───components | Contains the React components used in the application │
-        └───services | Contains axios requests to the backend and token storing
+        ├───components          # Contains the React components used in the application └───services            # Contains axios requests to the backend and token storing

 A summary of what your next steps would be if you were to continue the project